zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 1. Open a web browser and navigate to the URL for your published Web App.

-    > **NOTE**: You can retrieve the URL from the Overview blade of your Web App resource in the Azure portal if you aren't sure what it is.
+    > **Note**: You can retrieve the URL from the Overview blade of your Web App resource in the Azure portal if you aren't sure what it is.

     ![The URL field in highlighted on the Web App overview blade.](media/web-app-url.png "Web App")